evortigosa/EXplainable_AI/README.md

 # Cite Us

-If you find T-Explainer useful, cite our papers:
+If you find T-Explainer useful, cite our papers.

-citation.cff